Snoqualmie Centennial Log Pavilion

 Photo: Shakespeare, CC BY-SA 3.0.

 The Northwest Railway Museum is a railroad museum in Snoqualmie, King County, Washington.
-It incorporates a heritage railway, historic depot, exhibit hall, library, and collection care center, and serves more than 130,000 visitors per year.
+It consists of a heritage railway, historic depot, exhibit hall, archive center and a two track shop dedicated to restoring railroad equipment.
 Northwest Railway Museum is situated 590 feet southeast of Snoqualmie Centennial Log Pavilion.

 Snoqualmie Falls